any-docs/css/content/guides/flexible_box_layout/aligning_items/index.md

 ### Aligning one item with `align-self`

 The `align-items` property sets the `align-self` property on all of the flex items as a group.
-This means you can explicitly declare the {{cssxref("align-self")}} property to target a single item.
+This means you can explicitly declare the `align-self` property to target a single item.
 The `align-self` property accepts all of the same values as `align-items`, plus a value of `auto`, which resets the value to that defined on the flex container.

 In this next live example, the flex container has `align-items: flex-start`, which means the items are all aligned to the start of the cross axis.
 Using the `first-child` selector, the first item is set to `align-self: stretch`.
 Another item with the `selected` class has `align-self: center` set.
 Change the value of `align-items` or change the values of `align-self` on the individual items to see how this works.